yannvanhalewyn/yannvanhalewyn/README.md

 1.5 years maintaining and developing a mobile application for a Swedish company in the pharmaceutical and clinical trials industry.

-- B2C iOS / android application through React Native w/ ClojureScript
+- B2C iOS / Android application through React Native with ClojureScript
-- Hardware connection via bluetooth (for a physical pillbox)
+- Hardware connection to a physical pillbox via bluetooth
-- Firmware update management from repository to pillbox via user's device
+- Firmware update management from AWS repository to pillbox via user's device
 - Understanding and implementing complex regulatory requirements
 - Maintaining and updating older legacy codebase